M00NSH0T/m00nsh0t.github.io/_pages/9_aboutme.md

 **Slokie, LLC · Founder & Machine Learning Engineer · 2017–2023**

 I designed, built, and deployed Slokie’s software using Python and a serverless architecture on Google Cloud.
+Its personalized children’s books placed a child’s own photos into illustrated stories, using computer vision to remove backgrounds and match the artwork.
+I built the image-processing and book-production software, along with an AI preview tool so families could see the result before ordering.
+[Read the story behind the books]({{ '/slokie/' | prepend: site.baseurl }}).

-The work ranged from personalized media and meal-planning products to experiments in reinforcement learning for portfolio management, computer vision for martial arts coaching, and hurricane forecasting.
+Other work included the Slokie Chef meal-planning product and experiments in reinforcement learning for portfolio management, computer vision for martial arts coaching, and hurricane forecasting.

 Running the business meant taking responsibility for the product as a whole: system design, programming, deployment, marketing, and operations.
 It also meant testing ideas and deciding which ones deserved more work.